Questions to Consider When Applying for Medicare Coverage

 Either of the following types of Medicare plan options might cover costs not covered by Original Medicare (coverage varies by the plan).
 Your costs would also vary depending on the plan you chose.

-A Medicare Supplement plan is insurance you buy from a private insurer.
+- A Medicare Supplement insurance plan is insurance you buy from a private insurer.
 You must also have, and keep, Original Medicare (Part A and Part B).

 There’s also another Medicare plan option.
 A Medicare Advantage plan provides the same coverage as Original Medicare (Part A and Part B) except hospice care, and often includes additional coverage such as prescription drugs, vision services, or dental services.
 The Medicare Advantage plan would administer your Medicare benefits, but you would have to continue paying your Medicare Part B premium.